 Up for some yitnaau (hot and noisy) Chinese religious celebrations in a 245-year-old temple?

-Hung Shing Festival, falls on the 13th day of the second lunar month each year (March 25, 2021), is returning to the island neighborhood Ap Lei Chau with colorful parades, Chinese opera performances, dragon and lion dances, and more religious rituals.
+The Hung Shing Festival falls on the 13th day of the second lunar month each year (13 February, 2024), and to celebrate, there will be a week-long event on the island neighborhood of Ap Lei Chau with colorful parades, Chinese opera performances, dragon and lion dances, and more religious rituals.

 It’s a festival to honor Hung Shing, god of the southern sea.
 Another legend said that Hung was a governor who helped fishermen with his vast knowledge in astronomy and geography.
 After Hung died, he was made a deity and worshipped by fishermen around the Canton area.